Stuffed Butternut Squash (Quinoa, Kale & Bacon)

 - Seasonings: I chose a couple I really like but you can go in pretty much any direction you like.
 Try a little smoked paprika for a smoky flavor.

-- Substitute any other leafy green for the kale.
-Or if you’re not into green, substitute another vegetable.
+- Mix and match the veggies.
+Substitute any other leafy green for the kale.
+If you’re not into green, substitute another vegetable.
 Maybe corn is the only vegetable you like (besides squash, I guess).
 Corn will work!
 So will almost anything else.
 If you choose a firmer vegetable like onions or peppers, sauté them a little longer to soften them.

-To get head start on this recipe, prep the squash and get it ready to roast up to a day ahead.
+Get a head start: Prep the squash and get it ready to roast up to a day ahead.
 Quinoa can be made ahead and frozen.
 Same with the bacon.

-To reheat, microwave in one minute increments until heated through.
-Or heat in the oven at 350°F until heated through.
+Reheat: Microwave in one minute increments until heated through or heat in the oven at 350°F until heated through.

 Ingredients

-- 1 large butternut squash, scrubbed (about 4 pounds)
+- 1 large butternut squash (about 4 pounds), scrubbed (see note)

 - 2 teaspoons olive oil